hanifahrizqy/TextProcessing_Twitter/README.md

 # TextProcessing_Twitter
 Make a wordcloud from python jupiter notebook.
-Dataset is from tweets about Gojek.
+Dataset is some tweets from twitter about Gojek.